venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

 Model parallelism is a distributed training method in which the deep learning model is partitioned across multiple devices, within or across instances.

+## What are different pipelines?

+Feature pipelines - Transforms data into features and labels; feature pipeline retrieves data from outside sources, transforms them, and loads them into the feature store
+Training Pipeline - Train models with features and labels;  training pipeline fetches data from the feature store for model training, sends training metadata to an experiment tracker for later analysis, and places the resulting model in the model registry.
+Inference Pipeliens - Make predictions with few models and new features; inference pipeline loads a model from the model registry.
+It uses the feature store to retrieve properly transformed features, which it feeds to the model to make predictions that it exposes to downstream applications.

+ training pipeline can easily load snapshots of training data from tables of features (feature groups).
+In particular, a feature store should provide point-in-time consistent snapshots of feature data so that your models do not suffer from future data leakage.